Kurtz Psychology Consulting PC - Child Psychology Externship

 Applications for 2018-2019

 We welcome your applications for the 2018-2019 Externship.
 Please look in the fall 2017 for updated timeline and deadlines.
+We are proud to abide by the NYNJADOT Externship Guidelines.

 Name of Externship: Kurtz Psychology Consulting PC - Child Psychology Externship